 On Facebook, a mutual friend is someone that has a person on your approved friends list also added.
 You can see how many mutual friends you share with an account hoping to add you before accepting.
 While Facebook is a fun way to meet potential new strangers online, it’s always best to have at least one existing connection first to ensure they are a genuine person.

-One way to avoid getting friend requests from random people is by enabling “friends of friends” only in the privacy settings, as seen above.
+One way to avoid getting a friend request from a random person is by enabling “friends of friends” only in the privacy settings.
 This way, you can ensure that those reaching out to you are only connected by people you know in real life.